Whether you like earthy or floral notes, we are covering all different types of green tea in this helpful guide to 16 types of green tea!

 Sencha tea leaves on an isolated white background.

-Grades and Quality: Sencha tea comes in various grades, reflecting the quality of the tea leaves.
-Higher grades tend to have younger leaves and a more delicate flavor.
-The highest-quality Sencha teas are usually produced in limited quantities and can be relatively expensive.
+You can get sencha tea in various grades, based on the quality of the tea leaves.
+Higher grades come from younger leaves and have a smoother flavor.
+The highest-quality Sencha teas are usually produced in limited quantities and can be pretty expensive.

 Steamed Green Tea (Fukamushi)